 If you have other questions about gardening in Ft.
 Lauderdale, seek out a professional horticulturalist (that’s nerd-speak for “gardening pro”).
 Shameless Plug Alert: And if you don’t have the room to transport all your gardening supplies and planting soil, consider grabbing a new 2018 Honda Ridgeline at one of our South Florida Honda Dealers locations.
 The Ridgeline’s trunk is perfect for storing shovels, and you’ll want to pump the beats out of the in-bed audio system as you’re knee deep in potting mix.

-To schedule a test drive in the king of gardening trucks, contact one of our Fort Lauderdale Honda dealers today.
+To schedule a test drive in the king of gardening trucks, contact one of our South Honda dealers located in Greenacres, Delray Beach, Coral Springs, today.
 We’ll help you get an amazing Honda deal on the Ridgeline or any of our other new models or used trucks for sale near Miami, FL.